Seahawks pre-draft position review: Seattle needs some backup QBs behind Russell Wilson

-With the NFL draft now less than three weeks away — it remains on course to be held April 23-25 — it’s time to take a look at the Seahawks by position group, assess their needs, and examine a few players who may fill their needs at that spot.
+With the NFL draft now less than three weeks away — it remains on course to be held April 23-25 — it’s time to take a look at the Seahawks by position group, assess their needs and examine a few players who may fill those needs.

 We’ll start with quarterback, which may be the easiest position group on the team to review.